-Dulux envirO $2$ TM is a premium low odour, low VOC acrylic paint that delivers superior performance.

-In 2022, the Dulux business achieved 50% recycled content in backaging for the envirO2TM range.
+Dulux envirO2 [TM] is a premium low odour, low VOC acrylic paint that delivers superior performance.
+In 2022, the Dulux business achieved 50% recycled content in packaging for the envirO2 TM range.

-Dulux envirO2 TM is also the only major Australian paint brand with a Global GreenTag TM certification.
+major Australian paint brand with a Global GreenTag[TM] certification.